Installation / Blender

 Prerequisites

-Verge3D can run on top of Blender, an open source 3D modeling and animation suite, which should be installed first (we support versions 3.0-4.2).
+Verge3D can run on top of Blender, an open source 3D modeling and animation suite, which should be installed first (we support versions 3.0-4.3).
+We recommend using the latest stable version of Blender (4.3 at the time of writing) for best results.
 You can download Blender for free from the official website.

 Downloading Verge3D